Nolan Gorman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.11).
+- The Reds have a 5.06 team ERA that ranks 28th among all MLB pitching staffs.

-- The Reds rank 23rd in baseball in home runs surrendered (61 total, 1.3 per game).
+- Reds pitchers combine to surrender 63 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The Reds will look to Lively (1-2) in his second start this season.
+- The Reds are sending Weaver (1-2) to the mound for his seventh start of the season.
+He is 1-2 with a 6.54 ERA and 31 strikeouts in 31 2/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander threw 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering two hits.
+- In his last appearance on Saturday, the right-hander tossed 4 1/3 innings against the New York Yankees, allowing four earned runs while surrendering eight hits.

+- The 29-year-old has put up a 6.54 ERA and 8.8 strikeouts per nine innings in six games this season, while giving up a batting average of .305 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.